matrix-org/matrix-rust-sdk/examples/rtc_livekit_join/README.md

 cargo run -p example-rtc-livekit-join --features matrix-sdk-rtc-livekit/rustls-tls
 ```

+Only enable one TLS backend at a time; `native-tls` and `rustls-tls` are
+mutually exclusive.

 ### Room identifier

 `ROOM_ID` can be either a room id (`!roomid:example.org`) or a room alias